EyeTrackVR/EyeTrackVR-Docs/docs/_pages/Setup_Visual_Studio.md

    1. If you do not have `git` installed please install it from [here](https://git-scm.com/download/win).
    2. If you do not know how to clone a repo please refer to [this documentation](https://docs.github.com/en/repositories/creating-and-managing-repositories/cloning-a-repository)

-2. Extract the zip, take note of the path it is in for when we open it in Platform IO.
+   _**Do not download as a zip**_ - please only properly clone the project, take note of the path you run the clone command in, this is where the files will be downloaded.
+When we open it in PlatformIO later, this path will be needed.

-3. Open the firmware in VS Code by going to PlatformIO, selecting open, then navigating to OpenIris ESP folder and opening it.
+2. Open the firmware in VSCode by going to PlatformIO, selecting open, then navigating to `OpenIris/ESP`  folder and opening it.

 {% include custom/images/image_2.html url="https://i.imgur.com/c61Cpaz.gif" max-width="500" caption="" alt="" %}

-_This is a direct adaptation from SlimeVR.
+_This is an adaptation from SlimeVR.
 Credit goes to the SlimeVR team [adapted from here](https://docs.slimevr.dev/firmware/setup-and-install.html)_